Best Vegan Waffle Recipe (Vegan Belgian Waffles)

 How to Serve

-• Fruit: Berries, sliced bananas, apple compote, raisins, chopped dates, jam, or preserves all make wonderfully toppings OR mix-ins!
-If you want to add flavorful fruity fun right into the batter, make sure the pieces are finely chopped for even distribution.
+• Fruit – Blueberries (like in this delicious vegan blueberry pie), sliced bananas, apple compote, raisins, chopped dates, or strawberry jam all make wonderful toppings OR mix-ins!
+If you want to add fruit right into the batter, make sure the pieces are finely chopped for even distribution.
 Vegan banana waffles or blueberry waffles, here we come!

-• Toasted nuts or seeds: For an extra crunch, toasted almonds, cashews, peanuts, pistachios, walnuts, pecans, pumpkin seeds, or sunflower seeds always add a satisfying bite.
-For all that nutty flavor with a bit less texture, try adding a spoonful of sesame seeds into the batter instead.
+• Toasted Nuts or Seeds -For an extra crunch, toasted almonds, cashews, peanuts, pistachios, candied walnuts, sweet pecans, pumpkin seeds, or sunflower seeds always add a satisfying bite.

-• Chocolate chips: Who doesn’t love vegan chocolate?
-Even a tiny handful of chocolate chips goes a long way into transforming an everyday breakfast into a special treat.
+• Chocolate Chips – Who doesn’t love vegan chocolate?
+Even a tiny handful of chocolate chips goes a long way in transforming an everyday breakfast into a special treat.
 You could mix it up with crunchy cacao nibs for a healthier option, too.

-If you or other eaters are avoiding wheat, you can easily swap the all-purpose flour for an equal amount of your favorite gluten-free flour blend.
-Just make sure they don’t also include any leaveners, since you’re already adding baking powder as is.
+You can easily swap the all-purpose flour for an equal amount of your favorite gluten-free 1-to-1 flour blend.
+Just make sure they don’t also include any leaveners, since you’re already adding baking powder.

-Can I make my waffles in advance or save the leftovers?
+Can you make these waffles in advance or save the leftovers?

-The quantities on this recipe are incredibly flexible, so you can easily double it to make 8 servings at once.
-I do this often!
-Any more than that and the baking powder might not be able to work as well since it would have to sit for a while between each waffle.
+You sure can!
+The quantities are incredibly flexible, so you can easily double it to make 8 servings at once.
 If you want to make even more, start up a second batch after finishing that initial mixture.

-Can I make this recipe without a waffle iron?
+Can you make this recipe without a waffle iron?

 While you can’t make waffles without a waffle iron, you can take the same batter and use it to make pancakes instead!
 If you really wanted to take it in a totally different direction, thin it with additional water to make crepes.
 Just fill it with your favorite fruits and rather than folding them into the batter.